kasug623/CTF/CyberDefenders/91_HawkEye/README.md

 # study after ctf
 - #9, how to detect dns query. about DNS frame structure around flag
 - #11, DNS frame structure around query and response
+- #21, how to check dest email server's software

 # #1
 ```